 Restore SQL Server using SqlBak

 Now we are ready to restore our SQL Server database backup.
-Go to your Dashboard page and here you can promptly restore the last SQL Server database backup or you can restore the selected one.
-If you need to restore the last one – click “Restore” button.
+Go to your Dashboard page and choose your backup job.
+At the opened page, select a backup you need to restore from the “Backup history & restore” section by clicking the “Restore” button.

-To restore SQL Server database backup on your computer simply click “Restore”.
-If you need to restore SQL Server backup on another server or computer press “on another computer” link, make all necessary settings and then click “Restore”.
+To restore SQL Server database backup on your server, simply click “Restore”.
+If you need to restore SQL Server backup on another server, choose the needed one from the “Restore to” failed, make all necessary settings and then click “Restore”.

-After the restore process will be completed you will receive the following message.
+After the restore process is completed, you will receive the following message.

 Restore SQL Server using T-SQL Command